infeeeee/kimai2-cmd/README.md

 ## Troubleshooting

-If you find a bug open an issue!
-The client is not finished yet, however all implemented features should work!
+If you find a bug open an issue here!

 ## License